HOHow2/CPU_16bit/README.md

 ASIC design flow:
 RTL design -> RTL verification -> Synthesis -> STA -> floorplan -> Placement -> CTS -> Routing -> Signoff

-The necessary files are all in the Workplace folder
+All necessary files related to the front-end of ASIC design are all in the Workplace folder The back-end design will be performed in the dir: Result/PD_design